microsoft/nni/docs/source/compression/pruning.rst

 ``dependency-aware pruner`` will also try to prune the same number of the channels for each filter group.
 Overall, this pruner will prune the model according to the L1 norm of each filter and try to meet the topological constrains (channel dependency, etc) to improve the final speed gain after the speedup process.

-In the dependency-aware mode, the pruner will provide a better speed gain from the model pruning.
+Operations that will be recognized as having channel dependencies: add/sub/mul/div, addcmul/addcdiv, logical_and/or/xor In the dependency-aware mode, the pruner will provide a better speed gain from the model pruning.